OpenGeoscience/geojs/docs/users.rst

 ``geo.camera.worldToDisplay/displayToWorld(c, width, height)``
     This converts between world space coordinates and display pixel coordinates given a viewport size.
-In addition to thse methods, the camera class provides access to the raw transformation matrices for layers that can make use of them directly.
+In addition to these methods, the camera class provides access to the raw transformation matrices for layers that can make use of them directly.
 For layers supporting CSS there is also a ``camera.css`` property that returns a CSS transform representing the current camera state.